prmadd02/My-Programs-in-Java/README.md

 # My-Programs-in-Java
-This are my programs that I have written in Java.
+These are my programs that I have written in Java.